mallond/rules-status/README.md

 ## Bottom line: Reporting on your business.

-## Now, the BPM pros have construed a science in the monitoring of things with status, predominately in processes.
-Managers just need to be in the know!

 ## Use Case

 Provide a simple rest interface to track a process throughout its useful life cycle.